 All students enrolled in Marine Engineering Operations, Marine Engineering Technology, Marine Systems Engineering, and Marine Transportation Operations on the annual training cruise are required to have a tool kit.
 This tool kit is required to be with the student during all Maintenance Programs (Semester and Summer Maintenance) and during 4/C and 2/C cruises.

-Students may leave a vehicle parked on campus while on cruise but parking is extremely limited.
+Students may leave a vehicle parked in the designated parking lot designated by Campus Safety on campus while on cruise.
 All vehicles left on campus must be properly inspected and insured.